“Wow, that is beautiful,” Wyn said appreciatively

 forget my dad is the man who invented the vegetarian meat substitute made

 from a fungus.”
-And she grabbed a pastry and bit in enthusiastically.
+She grabbed a pastry and bit in enthusiastically.

 “Incidentally,” she said after washing down the pastry with